 The Department of Nursing maintains contractual agreements with clinical practice agencies throughout central lowa.
 These agencies have specific requirements associated with regulatory or accreditation bodies.
-Students are asked to meet specific requirements related to these contractual agreements.
+Students are asked to meet the requirements related to these contractual agreements.
+Requirements may be updated as needed to fulfill the contractual requirements of clinical locations.
 Grand View University nursing students must provide routine verification of the requirements prior to any clinical or laboratory experiences.